sarahtattersall/InterviewRevision/TCPIP.md

 It establishes a __basic data channel__ that an application uses in it's task-specific data exchange.

+Two different protocols that could be used are:

+* **TCP** - used when a reliable connection is required (that is data is not lost e.g. downloading a file).
+The date is divided into chunks and then these are passed onto the network.
+Timeouts are set if a packet is not received in a reasonable time.
+* **UDP** - used when there is an unreliable connection (e.g. video streaming).
+UDP does not take any extra measures to ensure the data sent is received.

 ### Internet Layer ###
 This layer exchanges datagrams across network boundaries.
 This layer defines the addressing and routing structures used for TCP/IP.
 The primary protocol is the Internet Protocol which defines IP addresses.
 Its function in routing is to transport datagrams to the next IP router that has the connectivity to a network closer to the final destination.

 The IP has two basic functions:

 1. __Host addressing and identification__ which is accomplished with a hierarchical IP addressing system.
-2. __Packet Routing__ is the basic task of sending packets of data from source to destination by forwarding them to the next router closeser to the final destination.
+2. __Packet Routing__ is the basic task of sending packets of data from source to destination by forwarding them to the next router closer to the final destination.

 #### IP Address ####